 Rob: So, yeah, when you say the first see a conference for the dental, let me, I guess that's the first, since we start doing a podcast, but we've, we've done see events before and you, Paul are the, uh, the Ce king in the Philadelphia area for sure.

 Paul: Okay.
 Thanks Rob.
-It’s one of my passions.
-Seeing and picking out a great menu for people.
+It's one of my passions.
+See and picking out a great menu for people.
 So that is, that is my thing.

 Rob: You do it well.
-And we always have a good time too.
-We’ve got some good people lined up for our event.
-We’re going to do it at the historic union league and right here on broad street, a few blocks from, uh, from the office where we did an event last year and I think this one’s going to be even better.
-He’s in Philadelphia definitely come and if you’re not from Philadelphia, we’d love to have you.
-We’ve got a good deal and our room block at the Union League.
-So it’s a good excuse to come to Philadelphia and a mingle with some dentists and uh, take on some good CE and see the town.
+Uh, and we always had a good time too.
+And um, we've got some good people, uh, lined up for our event.
+We're going to do it at the historic union league and right here on broad street, a few blocks from, uh, from the office where we did an event last year and I think this one's going to be even better.
+Uh, so anybody, uh, he's in Philadelphia definitely come and if you're not from Philadelphia, we'd love to have you.
+We've got a good deal and our room block at the Union League.
+So it's a good excuse to come to Philadelphia and a mingle with some dentists and uh, take on some good CE and see the town

 Paul: You can do, you can be part of movie history where Dan Akroyd and Eddie Murphy fan film trading places.
 So check out the dentalamigos.com for more information and tickets.